ItsAndrea/quoteGenerator/README.md

 # Description

-Make your machine say what you want by entering a comment and then let the button do the magic.
+Listen, share and copy the best phrases in the world.

 ___